haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 The setup process of Seafile Professional Server is the same as the Seafile Community Server.
 See [Download and Setup Seafile Server With MySQL](../deploy/using_mysql.md).

-If you have any problem during the setup up, check [Common
+If you have any problem during the setup up, check [Common problems in setting up Seafile server](../deploy/common_problems_for_setting_up_server.md).

 After the successful completition of the setup script, the directory layout of Seafile PE looks as follows :